Chapter 2 : Two

 "Because it gave me an excuse to talk to you," he said.†

 "Darcy?
-Darcy, are you ok?"
+Darcy, are you okay?"
 I snapped back into reality as Lucy came into focus, leaning over me and waving a hand in front of my face.

 "Yeah, I'm fine, Lu.
 Just tired."

 "We should probably get to bed.
-Don't want to oversleep tomorrow."
+Don't want to oversleep with classes tomorrow," she said, pulling open the golden curtains around her four poster bed.

 "Don't remind me," I groaned as she laughed.